viasna on patreon

 "A psychologist works in the colony.
 One day, the command went to the industrial zone and asked the psychologist why ordinary prisoners could be removed from the "suicidal" profile, but not political prisoners.
 And he said: "I don't understand why they don't shoot you."

-On May 7, 2023, Mikalai Klimovich, a 61-year-old political prisoner blogger and social activist from Pinsk, died in Vicieebsk Colony № 3.
+On May 7, 2023, Mikalai Klimovich, a 61-year-old political prisoner, blogger and social activist from Pinsk, died in Viciebsk Colony № 3.
 The man had a group II disability due to a disease of the heart system, suffered a stroke and complicated heart surgery.
 Nevertheless, the Pinsk court sentenced him to imprisonment.
 Mikalai spent a little more than two months in prison.

 "I heard about Klimovich's death.
-I was already in the detachment.
-I suppose he did not survive the stage.
-After all, there is a special attitude to politics there.
-The politicians all have handcuffs behind their backs with bags.
-If a booth is for four people, and they push 20 people in there, it really is true, and with these huge bags.
+I suppose he did not survive the transfer.
+After all, there is a special attitude to political prisoners there.
+If a booth is for four people, and they push 20 people in there, it really is true.
 So if a person has a weak heart, he might not be able to stand it.
 And then the quarantine is very stressful.
 I think three people died there in one day."

-Viasna often records facts of physical violence against political prisoners.
-Most often beatings and torture are used during detention, but some continue to be abused in prison.
-Nikolai says that this also happens in the Vitsebsk colony.
+Viasna often records facts about the use of physical violence against political prisoners.
+Most often, beatings and torture are used during arrest, but some continue to be abused in detention centers.
+Mikalai says that this also happens in the Viciebsk colony.

 "Many people are beaten in the colony, not only political prisoners.
 If the staff doesn't like something, or if you give the wrong answer, they can certainly beat you.
 For example, those who are in the SHIZO.
 What difference does it make if even a lawyer is not allowed to visit them?
 So no one will know that you are sitting there beaten."

-There is a special attitude to politics in the colony, even sports were not allowed.
+There is a special attitude to political prisoners in the colony, even sports were not allowed.

 Once Mikalai refused to perform at a concert in a club in the colony, for which he was deprived of a Skype call.
 Political prisoners in general could not call their relatives for months, while every week is allowed.

 People are in prison for nothing.
 You write "cockroach" and you get eight years.
 And there are murderers who get seven years for killing a man.
-It's a pity for these people.
+I feel sorry for these people.
 Everyone is there: writers, poets, artists, IT specialists, former employees.
 There is someone interesting to talk to.
-Dmitry Yurtayev sat with us, and his books were in the library.
+Dzmitry Yurtayeu was imprisoned with us, and his books were in the library.

 It is said that there are no friends in prison.
 That's not true.
 We were all friends."